Detainee Visiting Regulations

 Jail Tour Program

-The primary purpose of the Jail Tour Program is designed for the community to see first-hand the role of law enforcement within the correctional facility.
+The primary purpose of the Jail Tour Program is to allow the community to see firsthand the role of law enforcement within the correctional facility.
 Program guests receive important insight into what it means to be a correctional officer.
 Criminal Justice students and people interested in a career in law enforcement have found this program particularly useful.
-The Jail Tour Program fosters a clear understanding of the rewards, challenges, and risks, associated with being a correctional officer.
+The Jail Tour Program fosters a clear understanding of the rewards, challenges, and risks associated with being a correctional officer.
 The tours typically last approximately 60 to 90 minutes.